Bergeniae folium

 Field of application/useThis section has been translated automatically.

-This is a negative monograph of the Commission E; in folk medicine (especially Russian folk medicine) bergeniae folium is used for "skin diseases" diarrhea and other intestinal diseases, fever and rheumatism.
-The extract is said to be effective in skin leishmaniasis.
+Empirical medicine (popular herbal remedy in large parts of Russia, Mongolia and northern China): "skin diseases" diarrhea and other intestinal diseases, fever and rheumatism.
+The extract is said to be effective for skin leishmaniasis.

 LiteratureThis section has been translated automatically.